advpetc/blog/content/posts/how-do-I-create-this-site.md

 Before you install other themes, first run `$ hugo new site blog`.
 You will now have a folder called "blog", open this directory.

 I try out [ga-hugo-theme](https://github.com/giraffeacademy/ga-hugo-theme) from Graffeacademy by Mike Dane.
 He also has a wonderful series of youtube videos showing you how to create the site from step zero, refer here: {{< youtube WvhCGlLcrF8 >}}

 To install a theme, you go to the theme folder and run `$ git clone <Github URL of the theme>`.
 Now if you dive into the themes folder, you can find the theme has the same structure as we have already.

 ## Writing posts
-Now you can try create some posts under "content" directory.
-Do the following will create a post named "a.md" under "content/posts/" directory.
+Now you can try to create some posts under the "content" directory.
+Do the following will create a post named "a.md" under the "content/posts/" directory.

 `$ hugo new posts/a.md`